Your Qualification for University Studies

 The timetable shows a change between instructive and active learning phases.
 The times for our meals together - breakfast, lunch and snack - are also integrated into the timetable.

-Get to know us on one of our informative afternoons.
+Get to know us on one of our Information Evenings.
 We will show you the class rooms, present our educational concept and explain our project work.
 Self-organised learning, modern media education, and the perfect class sizes from primary school to graduation.
 Find upcoming events here.